-US lifts ban on Boeing’s 737 MAX aircraft, grounded after two crashes; India yet to take a call
+US lifts ban on Boeing’s 737 MAX aircraft, grounded after two crashes, India yet to decide

-The aircraft will have to complete training and system-related upgrades before it can fly passengers.
+Families of the people killed in the air crashes have criticised the US’ decision.

 The United States on Wednesday lifted a 20-month-old ban on Boeing’s 737 MAX aircraft, which was grounded after two fatal air crashes, Reuters reported.
+Almost 350 people died in two crashes involving the aircraft model in 2019.

 The order to withdraw the ban was signed by US Federal Aviation Administration chief Steve Dickson.
 The organisation also released a list of training and system-related upgrades which Boeing and the airlines must complete before they start transporting passengers.